 Submission ID Key Points of Submission Analysis State Interest?
-Recommendation Significant Change?
-PLSS18/000170 The submission relates to land at 98-196 Guanaba Road, Tamborine Mountain (Lot 5 RP14298 and Lot 3 RP181081) and notes that the proposed zoning of the land (Rural Zone - Escarpment Precinct) does not reflect the existing approval for Outdoor Sports, Recreation and Entertainment (Community Services Use) (Mountain Bike Trails and Outdoor Recreation Park), Camping Ground (Community Services Use) (up to 300 persons) & Food Establishment/Reception Centre (Business Use) (Council Reference: MCBd14/053).
+Yes/No Recommendation Significant Change?
+The submission relates to land at 98-196 Guanaba Road, Tamborine Mountain (Lot 5 RP14298 and Lot 3 RP181081) and notes that the proposed zoning of the land (Rural Zone - Escarpment Precinct) does not reflect the existing approval for Outdoor Sports, Recreation and Entertainment (Community Services Use) (Mountain Bike Trails and Outdoor Recreation Park), Camping Ground (Community Services Use) (Council Reference: MCBd14/053).
 The submission notes that the Major Tourism Zone is the more appropriate zoning of the land rather than the proposed Rural Escarpment Precinct of the Rural Zone as the alignment of zoning with existing development approvals is a critical mechanism to ensure that the community is appropriately informed about existing development approvals and assists in managing expectations for development within the region.
 The submission also contends that Council should allocate sufficient land for tourism in the region and support the outcomes of Council's Tourism Strategy 2017-2021 .
-However, it is considered that the intent for the land remains aligned with that of the Rural Escarpment Precinct of the Rural Zone and any proposal that is different from the development approval should be assessed against the outcomes of this Yes/No No No change.
+It is acknowledged that the land has a current approval for tourism activities.
+However, it is considered that the intent for the land remains aligned with that of the Rural Escarpment Precinct of the Rural Zone and any proposal that is different from the development approval should be assessed against the outcomes of this zone.
+Under the draft Planning Scheme, tourism is promoted where it is consistent with community values and aspirations and contributes to community development and wellbeing.
+The zones in the draft Planning Scheme where tourism is particularly facilitated include the Rural Zone, Major Tourism Zone and Minor Tourism Zone.
+It should be noted that the Major Tourism Zone is applied to land encompassing the Kooralbyn Resort, with the zone incorporating parameters that are focussed on the development of this place as a major tourism destination with a particular built form and range of uses.
+Having regard to the regionally significant natural and landscape amenity values of the site and its potential sensitivity to development or Kooralbyn Resort), the inclusion of the land in the Major Tourism Zone is not supported.
+No No change.
 N/A PLSS18/000287 The submission states that the draft Planning Scheme should support casual camping for up to 2 sites of a total 8 people all year as this will encourage more sensible use of some areas, encourage longer stays and increase tourism.
 The draft Planning Scheme enables casual camping as a temporary use for 20 days per calendar year in the Rural Zone under the following circumstances: 1) for no more than 20 persons; and 2) the camp sites are located not less than 300 metres from a dwelling not on the development site.
 Beyond these limits, it is considered appropriate to consider the impacts of camping under the planning scheme to ensure the activity (defined as a Tourist park) occurs in a manner that is compatible with other land uses, provides an acceptable level of amenity for guests, and external impacts on the environment and surrounding land uses are mitigated.
 No No change.
 N/A